arteria-project/arteria-packs/README.md

 arteria-packs
 -------------

-NOTE: This is very much a work in progress, mostly containing dummy workflows so far.

 StackStorm pack to setup automation workflow taking data from the sequencer to delivery on the remote host...

 Development and testing